 When I review a client's analytics, we hunt down these zombie pages: the 50% or more of pages on their site that receive ZERO VISITORS, EVER.

-They exist out of formality, not functionality.
+They exist out of formality, or ego, not functionality.

 These zombies clog up the homepage, navigation, and only serve to distract visitors away from the places you want them to be spending their precious time: your best work.

 You only have a couple of minutes of their time.